paritytech/polkadot-sdk/src/api/chainHead_unstable_storage.md

 If the `type` of an item is `descendants-values` or `descendants-hashes`, then the result will contain zero or more items whose key starts with the `key` of this item.

-If the `type` of an item is `closest-ancestor-merkle-value`, then the so-called trie Merkle value of the `key` can be found in the result.
-If `key` doesn't exist in the trie, then the Merkle value of the closest ancestor of `key` is provided.
-If `key` doesn't have any ancestor in the trie, then the result will not contain any relevant item.
+If the `type` of an item is `closest-descendant-merkle-value`, then the so-called trie Merkle value of the `key` can be found in the result.
+If `key` doesn't exist in the trie, then the Merkle value of the closest descendant of `key` (including branch nodes) is provided.
+If `key` doesn't have any descendant in the trie, then the result will not contain any relevant item.

 If `items` contains multiple identical or overlapping queries, the JSON-RPC server can choose whether to merge or not the items in the result.
 For example, if the request contains two items with the same key, one with `hash` and one with `value`, the JSON-RPC server can choose whether to generate two `item` objects, one with the value and one with the hash, or only a single `item` object with both `hash` and `value` set.
 The JSON-RPC server is encouraged to notify as soon as possible of the information at its disposal, without waiting for missing information.